Chapter 1: This Venerable One is Dead

 “Xue-gongzi, what are you saying?
 What do you mean by cowardly?
 For soldiers, it’s important to be cautious.
 If we’re all brash and reckless like you, who will take responsibility if something goes wrong?”

-Those words had been a bit more extreme.
-An old monk quickly held back the youth who was about to blow up, putting on a kind expression and persuading him gently, “Xue-gongzi, please listen to this old monk’s words.
+Those words were a bit more extreme.
+An old monk hastened to hold back the youth who was on the verge of blowing up, putting on a kind expression to gently persuade him.
+“Xue-gongzi, please listen to this old monk’s words.
 This monk knows you and Mo Weiyu share a deep personal grudge, but the siege is an important matter.
-Please do think of everyone; don’t let your feelings seize control.”
+Please do think of everyone; don’t let your emotions guide your choices.”

 This “Xue-gongzi” under public criticism was named Xue Meng.
 Over ten years ago, he was a young talent praised by everyone—the darling of the heavens.
-But the times and situation had changed; he had fallen from grace, and now he had to endure the mocking and ridicule of these people in order to go up the mountain and meet Mo Ran again.
+But the situation had changed over time; he had fallen from grace, and now he was forced to endure their mocking and ridicule in order to go up the mountain and meet Mo Ran again.

-Xue Meng was so angry that his expression was twisted and his lips trembled.
-But he still tried to contain it, asking, “Then how long are you planning to wait?”
+Xue Meng was so angry that his expression twisted and his lips trembled, but he still tried to contain it, asking, “Then how long are you planning to wait?”

 “We should at least survey the surroundings.”